 Helen Benedict, why don’t we begin with you?
 What is the private war of women soldiers?

 HELEN BENEDICT: It’s partly to be treated equally, but it’s mostly to feel safe.
 The harassment is almost universal — sexual harassment — throughout the military.
 Sometimes it’s more severe than others, but it mounts up, the stress of being constantly pressured for sex and constantly teased — makes it very hard to do one’s job.
 And it’s something that the men, very few men, have to put up with.
 But there’s also the danger of sexual assault and rape.
 And all the soldiers I’ve talked to are very well aware of that.
 So they not only have to worry about the dangers of war, incoming fire and so on, but the danger of assault from the very people they’re supposed to trust.

 AMY GOODMAN: In your survey of women, what have you found in terms of numbers?
 How pervasive is this?

 HELEN BENEDICT: The numbers are very hard to assess, because so few people wish to come forth.
-There is a study of earlier veterans of war that indicates 30% of women are sexually assaulted and/or raped.
+There is a study of earlier veterans of war that indicates 30 percent of women are sexually assaulted and/or raped.
 There are other studies that put the numbers less and some that put them high.
 The military itself only counts reported rapes by women while they’re still in the military, so their numbers are much lower, because the climate’s very difficult to report in.
-Sexual assault is higher, because — more — which includes attempted rape, but not fully completed, and sexual harassment is up to 90%, is what I found in my studies.
+Sexual assault is higher, because — more — which includes attempted rape, but not fully completed, and sexual harassment is up to 90 percent, is what I found in my studies.

 AMY GOODMAN: Eli Painted Crow, how long have you been in the Army altogether?